ErikaRiv/Rest-Mex2022/README.md

 For the sentiment analysis, the problem is defined as follows:

 "Given an opinion about a Mexican tourist place, the goal is to determine the polarity, between 1 and 5, of the text. and the type of opinion (hotel, restaurant or attraction)"

+First place in recommendation system task and seventh places in sentiment analysis task.